 Nesting / Breeding

-The male establishes his territory and sings at night to keep rivals away and at the same time to attract a female.
+The male establishes his territory and sings at night to keep rivals away, and at the same ti, me to attract a female.
+According to BirdLife International, this species is well documented.

 Nesting appears to be timed in such a way that the moon is more than half full at the time they are feeding their young – likely as the additional light during the night facilitates caring for the young and foraging for food.

-The female may lay one to two eggs (mostly two) that are whitish or creamy in color, with brown and grey spots or blotches.
+The female may lay one to two eggs (mostly two) that are whitish or creamy in colour, with brown and grey spots or blotches.

 During the day, the incubation of the eggs is undertaken by the female, while both parents share the incubation at night.
 The incubation period is about 19 to 21 days.

-The down-covered hatchlings are able to make short-distance movements within 24 hours of hatching.
+The down-covered hatchlings can make short-distance movements within 24 hours of hatching.
 The male stands guard and defends the nest and the young.
 The parents communicate with the young via soft clucking sounds to which the chicks respond.

 Both parents feed the young regurgitated insects, and they continue to brood them until fledging time, which usually occurs when they are 20 to 21 days old.

-If conditions are favorable, the female may lay a second clutch close to the first and while she is incubating the new set of eggs, the male continues to care for the young from first brood.
+If conditions are favourable, the female may lay a second clutch close to the first, and while she is incubating the new set of eggs, the male continues to care for the young from the first brood.

-They have developed several behavioral adaptations to minimize predation:
+They have developed several behavioural adaptations to minimise predation:

-• Their nocturnal (night) lifestyle reduces the likelihood of being detected by daytime predators.
+- Their nocturnal (night) lifestyle reduces the likelihood of being detected by daytime predators.
 During the daytime, they typically sleep on the ground where they are perfectly camouflaged by their “earthy” colored plumage.
-They almost always change their roost sites on a daily basis.
+They almost always change their roost sites daily.

-• When nesting, they sit quietly on the eggs, minimizing any movements that could get them detected.
+- When nesting, they sit quietly on the eggs, minimising any movements that could get them detected.

-• If an intruder does get close to the nest, the parents may try to lead them away by first flushing off the nest and when landing feigning injury as they lead the potential thread away from the nest.
+- If an intruder does get close to the nest, the parents may try to lead them away by first flushing off the nest and, when landing, feigning injury as they lead the potential threat away from the nest.
 While the parent performs this distraction display, the young may scatter and freeze.

 Species Research by Sibylle Johnson